Step 4: Divide Annual Hours Needed by Annual Hours Available Per FTE to Determine FTEs Needed

 Jurisdiction A

 In Jurisdiction A, the public defense provider requires attorneys to track their travel time.
-From this data, the provider knows that, on average, each attorney spends 115 hours per year on travel time.
-The provider subtracts this 115 hours from the available hours an FTE attorney has for casework each year.
+From these data, the provider knows that, on average, each attorney spends 115 hours per year on travel time.
+The provider therefore subtracts 115 hours per attorney when calculating Annual Hours per FTE.

 Jurisdiction B

 In Jurisdiction B, the provider does not track travel time.
-However, the provider covers three counties from a single office.
-The outer counties each regularly hold court two days per week, and the courthouses are both about one and half hours away from the office.
-Attorneys cover these courts on a rotational basis.
-Each attorney spends roughly 6 hours on travel during their coverage weeks, and each attorney must cover one of these courts every four weeks.
-The provider therefore estimates that each attorney spends approximately 78 hours per year on travel (52 weeks/4 = 13 weeks per year x 6 hours per week = 78 hours per year).
+The provider covers three counties from a single office.
+The two counties that require travel from the office each hold court two days per week.
+Attorneys cover these courts on a rotating basis: each attorney covers one of these courts every four weeks.
+Attorneys spend roughly 6 hours on travel during their coverage weeks.
+The provider estimates that each attorney spends approximately 78 hours per year on travel (13 coverage weeks per year x 6 hours per coverage week = 78 hours per year).
+The provider therefore subtracts 78 hours per attorney when calculating Annual Hours per FTE.

 Administrative Time Calculation Examples